benvaljean/benvaljean.github.io/_posts/2010-03-07-Recovering_Active_Directory.markdown

     .
 If should be set to \"1\" despite the process having finished in reality.
-This key indicates to NTDS that the AD data is invalid due to it being out of date further to a restore and to instruct it to perform the required steps make it useable.
-It some secenarios it could be set to \"0\" but the primary requirement is that the key exists.
+This key indicates to NTDS that the AD data is invalid due to it being out of date further to a restore and to instruct it to perform the required steps make it usable.
+It some scenarios it could be set to \"0\" but the primary requirement is that the key exists.
 If it does not then the restore has failed and must be re-attempted.
-4. Set the AD DB to be the authorative for the forest:
+4. Set the AD DB to be the authoritative for the forest:
     1. Reboot into Directory Services Restore Mode
     2. Start \> Run \> ntdsutil
     3.  authoritative restore <enter>